dkilgore90/google-sdm-api/README.md

 Press the **Discover** button on the Google SDM API app page to discover your authorized Nest devices.

 ## Upgrading to v1.0.0 (or higher) from v0.x.y
 Many previous device attributes are migrated into the device state variables in order to reduce event noise.
 It is recommended that you run a fresh "Discover" after applying the new code to Hubitat for the App/Drivers.
-If this is not done, you may see some transient errors, when the code attempts to retrieve data from state -- if the desired data is not found, the device _will_ automatically refresh in order to populate the state.
+This will take care of setting the relevant state map for the device so that it can be referenced later.
+If this is not done, you may see some transient errors, when the code attempts to retrieve data from state -- when the desired data is not found, the device _will_ automatically refresh in order to populate the state map.

 ## Features